karatelabs/karate/README.md

 ```
 So the rule is - if a string value within a JSON (or XML) object declaration is enclosed between `#(` and `)` - it will be evaluated as a JavaScript expression.
 And any variables which are alive in the context can be used in this expression.

-This comes in useful in some cases - and avoids needing to use JavaScript functions or [JsonPath](https://github.com/jayway/JsonPath#path-examples) expressions to [manipulate JSON](#set).
+This comes in useful in some cases - and avoids needing to use the [`set`](#set) keyword, [JavaScript functions](#javascript-functions) or [JsonPath](https://github.com/jayway/JsonPath#path-examples) expressions to manipulate JSON.
 So you get the best of both worlds: the elegance of JSON to express complex nested data - while at
 the same time being able to dynamically plug values (that could even be other JSON object-trees) into a JSON 'template'.

 The [GraphQL / RegEx Replacement example](#graphql--regex-replacement-example) also demonstrates the usage of 'embedded expressions', look for: `'#(query)'`.
 And there are more examples in the [Karate Demos](karate-demo).